dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ## 2 - Moving a directional light

-A directional light like most lights and objects that are placed in a scene in three js inherits from the object 3d class, so it has a position property than can be used to set the position of the directional light to a point other than that of the default position.
+A directional light like most lights and objects that are placed in a scene in threejs inherits from the object 3d class.
+So it has a position property than can be used to set the position of the directional light to a point other than that of the default position.
+However when it comes to directional light it is really just the direction and not the unit length, or distance from the origin that matters.

 ```js
 var scene = new THREE.Scene();